stormqloud/kazoo-tgbbok/sup.md

 There are too many sup commands listed in too many places.
 The super ingenius will know how to scan the Erlang source code to sniff out there own sup commands.

+It is almost impossible to define all the sup commands.
+Read below for discovering your own sup command and you should understand why.

 This list is for the mere mortals but mostly me.
 Things may appear multiple times under different categories.

 Mostly it's stolen from https://2600hz.atlassian.net/wiki/display/Dedicated/How+to+use+the+SUP+command with additions I find around the net.